molgenis/vip-annotate/src/main/resources/README_GFF3.txt

 Note
    feature comment.
 This appears as a /note qualifier in the GenBank format.
-   Additional text may appear in the flatfile /note that internally is not part of a comment, and is not included in the GFF3 Note attribute.
+   Additional text may appear in the flatfile /note that internally is not fragment of a comment, and is not included in the GFF3 Note attribute.

 Is_circular